Representing the big tilting sheaves as holomorphic Morse branes: Introduction

 Consider the Fukaya category $F_{\Lambda_X}(M)$, whose objects are (closed) Lagrangian branes in $M$ that are dilated towards $\Lambda_X$ by $\mathbb{C}_Z^*$ as $t\rightarrow 0$.
 We call a brane $L\in F_{\Lambda_X}(M)$ a \emph{Morse brane} if it intersects $\Lambda_X^{opp}$ uniquely and transversely at a point in the smooth portion of $\Lambda_X^{opp}$.
 The name comes from the principle that it plays the role of calculating the ``microlocal stalk'' in $F_{\Lambda_X^{opp}}(M)$ at the intersection point (c.f. \cite{Nad14} and \cite{Jin}).

 We give a natural construction of a class of Morse branes in the situation when $M$ is the cotangent bundle of a complex projective variety with a contracting $\mathbb{C}_Z^*$-action on the fibers (of weight 1).
 The specialty of cotangent bundles is that if $k_0$ is the minimum of the positive weights of the $\mathbb{C}_X^*$-action on the tangent spaces of the fixed points, then we can use the flow of $\mathbb{C}_{X-k_0Z}^*$ to construct holomorphic Morse branes.
+Here $\mathbb{C}_{X-k_0Z}^*$ is the subgroup in $\mathbb{C}_X^*\times \mathbb{C}_Z^*$ which is the graph of the group homomorphism $\mathbb{C}_X^*\rightarrow \mathbb{C}_Z^*, t\mapsto t^{-k_0}$.
 We expect the construction to be generalized to some other holomorphic symplectic manifolds (e.g. hypertoric varieties, the resolution of the Slodowy slices) with more careful investigation of the weights of the two $\mathbb{C}^*$-actions, and we leave this for a future work.

 The construction goes as follows.
 Take a point $x$ in the fixed loci of $\mathbb{C}^*_{X-k_0Z}$, and take the ascending manifold of $x$ with respect to the $\mathbb{C}^*_{X-k_0 Z}$-action.
 By the weights condition, this is a (not necessarily closed) holomorphic Lagrangian submanifold and we denote it by $L_{x}$.
 The main theorem we get is the following.